atharphy/Ph2_ACF_monitoring_csv/docs/innerTracker/Monitoring.md

       - targets: ["daq-host.example.org:9101"]
 ```

-The settings file controls the listener, metric families, register allowlist, and `realtimemonitor` logging behavior.
+The settings file controls the listener, metric families, and register allowlist.
+Monitoring output follows the XML `silentRunning` attribute.
 Set `CMSIT_PROMETHEUS_CONFIG` to select a site-specific settings file.
 Changes are loaded when CMSITminiDAQ starts and do not require rebuilding Ph2_ACF.

 ## Output plots